ePages-de/epages-devportal/beyond-essence/inventory/links.md

 In the Beyond cockpit, we provide two types of links:

 * Primary links
-* Secondary links
+* Default links

-Primary links are used for the recommended user action whereas secondary links have less importance and shouldn't be in the focus of the user's attention.
+Primary links are used for the recommended user action whereas default links have less importance and shouldn't be in the focus of the user's attention.

 ## Structure